Searches for the BSM scenarios at the LHC using decision tree based machine learning algorithms: A comparative study and review of Random Forest, Adaboost, XGboost and LightGBM frameworks: Decision Tree algorithms

-A set of labeled training data $\{x_i,\hat{y}_I \}$ where $x_i$ denotes the input features and $\hat{y}_i$ stands for the label, is fed into the algorithm.
+A set of labeled training data $\{x_i,\hat{y}_i \}$ where $x_i$ denotes the input features and $\hat{y}_i$ stands for the label, is fed into the algorithm.
 Here $i=1,2,3...m$, and each $x_i$ and $\hat{y}_i$ belong to domains $X$ and $Y$, respectively ($x_i \in X,~\hat{y}_i \in Y=\{-1,+1\}$).
 For simplicity, here we have chosen binary classification to elaborate on, and the classes are denoted as $+1$ and $-1$.
 The base learner is repeatedly called by the algorithm for $t=1,\dots,T$ iteration.
 It may be noted that $T$ denotes the hyperparameter \texttt{number of trees/estimators}.
 The weight of the $i^{\text{th}}$ sample in $t^{\text{th}}$ iteration is denoted by $w_t(i)$.
 In the beginning, all samples are assigned the same weight.
 At each iteration, the learner is compelled to focus on the incorrectly classified event by giving larger weightage to the incorrectly classified events.
 The learner constructs a weak hypothesis $h_t:X\rightarrow\{-1,+1\}$ for $w_t$ with the lowest error, where the error is given by $\epsilon_t=\sum_{i \colon h_t(x_i)\neq \hat{y}_i} w_t(i)$.
 The algorithm next assigns a parameter $\alpha_t = \eta\ln(\frac{1-\epsilon_t}{\epsilon_t})$ to the weak hypothesis, $h_t$, which is a measure of performance of $h_t$.
 Here, $\eta$ acts as the \texttt{learning rate} or \texttt{shrinkage coefficient}, which is a measure of the strength of boosting.
 It is worth noting that for $\epsilon_t \leq 1/2$, $\alpha_t \geq 0$, and $\alpha_t$ increases with decreasing $\epsilon_t$.
 The weight, $w_t$, is then modified.
 A larger weight (multiplying $w_t$ by $e^{\alpha_t}$) is given for the misclassified events ($h_t(x_i) \neq \hat{y}_i$) and a smaller weight (multiplying $w_t$ by $e^{- \alpha_t}$) is given to the correctly classified events ($h_t(x_i) = \hat{y}_i$).
 After completion of $T^{\text{th}}$ iteration (stopping criterion), the weighted majority of all $T$ weak hypotheses is chosen to be the final hypothesis or strong learner, $H(x)$.
 The flow chart of the \texttt{AdaBoost} algorithm is presented in Fig.~\ref{fig:flow_adb}.
+The ability of \texttt{AdaBoost} to create a strong learner by combining several weak learners by weighted data sampling makes it more efficient than the Random forest algorithm.
+Furthermore, the \texttt{AdaBoost} training process leads to faster convergence in many scenarios.
+However, \texttt{AdaBoost} tends to overfit when the data is too noisy and when the weak learners become too complicated. \texttt{AdaBoost} is prone to assigning too much weight to misclassified instances in the high noise regime, producing skewed data distribution.
+Accommodating regularization techniques into the algorithm can resolve this issue.
+Similar to \texttt{Random Forest} model, by tuning the hyperparameters, such as \texttt{max\_depth}, \texttt{max\_features}, can be helpful to reduce overfitting.
+Also, early stopping, cross-validation, and adjustment of the number of iterations can prevent the algorithm from overfitting.